remaro-network/MarinaPipe-dataset/README.md

 # MarinaPipe Dataset
-Underwater pipeline RGB images dataset recorded in the botom flor of a recorded in a marina close to the north of Portugal, by our partner OceanScan-MST using a lightweight autonomous underwater vehicle (LAUV).
-It contains videos, image frames and annotation for pipelinesegmentation.
+MarinaPipe is an underwater pipeline RGB images dataset recorded in a marina near the north of Portugal by our partner OceanScan-MST using a lightweight autonomous underwater vehicle (LAUV).
+It contains videos, image frames, and annotation for pipeline segmentation.

-This dataset is released together with the paper "Bridging the Sim-to-Real GAP for Underwater Image Segmentation", by Luiza Ribeiro Marnet, Stella Grasshof, Yury Brodskiy, and Andrzej Wasowski.<br>
+This dataset is released with the paper "Bridging the Sim-to-Real GAP for Underwater Image Segmentation" by Luiza Ribeiro Marnet, Stella Grasshof, Yury Brodskiy, and Andrzej Wasowski.<br>

 The seven original videos are available in the repository.<br>

-From each video, 5 frames per second were extracted.
-From these frames, 10% were randomely selected from labeling. <br>
+From each of the seven original videos, we extracted five frames per second.
+Ten percent of these frames were randomly selected from labeling. <br>
 The selected images with the respective labels are available for downloading.<br>
-Two types of annotation were used, fine and coarse.
-The images below exemplify the the differences between both.
-Notice that in the fine annotation the label tries to better define the contours of the visible pipeline.<br>
+Two types of annotation were used: fine and coarse.
+The images below exemplify the differences between both.
+Notice that in the fine annotation the label tries follow the contours of the visible pipeline.<br>

 |RGB image    |Coarse annotation| Fine annotation |
 |---------|---------------|-------------------|